Supporting Our Students: Two Levies, One Goal

 Example Areas Needing Renovation

-Capital Levy Frequently Asked Questions (FAQ)
+Additional Frequently Asked Questions (FAQ)

-How was this proposal developed?
+How was the capital levy proposal developed?

 By gathering input through surveys, focus groups, and multiple listening sessions with families, community members, staff, and students, Bassetti Architects developed the current plan.
 Many who spoke with them focused on what neighboring schools offer and what Hood Canal students are missing.
 After multiple rounds of revisions, architects finalized the proposed scope for the levy and presented it to the School Board for approval.
 Architects then developed some conceptual drawings and reliable cost estimates based on the proposed scope.
 This is now going before voters for their consideration.